arduino/help-center-content/content/Software Support/Upload/Fix-udev-rules-on-Linux.md

   ![The "Download raw file" button on github.com](img/github-udev-download.png)

-* **Option B (Terminal):** Open your terminal and run one of the following command to download the file directly into your current directory:
+* **Option B (Terminal):** Open your terminal and run one of the following commands to download the file directly into your current directory:

   ```bash
   wget https://raw.githubusercontent.com/arduino/help-center-content/main/utilities/unified-arduino-udev-rules.sh